-Although the JP Morgan Chase Foundation does not have a grantmaking program dedicated to diseases, its tax filings show an interest in this area.
-For example, organizations such as Breast Cancer Prevention Partners and the Huntington Disease Society of America are past grantees.
+Although the JPMorgan Chase Foundation does not have a grantmaking program dedicated to diseases, its tax filings show an interest in this area.
+For example, past grantees include organizations such as Breast Cancer Prevention Partners and the Huntington’s Disease Society of America.

-Grant amounts vary widely and can range anywhere from around $50 to over $750,000.
-Most grants however, typically fall in the $1,000 to $100,000 range.
+Grant amounts generally range from $1,000 to $100,000.
 The foundation limits its grantmaking to geographic regions of the world in which it has a business and employee presence.

 The JPMorgan Chase Foundation does not accept or review unsolicited letters of inquiry or grant proposals.

 Search for staff contact info and bios in PeopleFinder (paid subscribers only).